chini007/webm-containers-devops/README.md

  -> Select github yaml for your code base
  -> Select the current repository
  -> Select existing azure pipeline
- Note: Run the pipeline once to just have save it and then be able to reconfigure it.
+ Note: Save the pipeline (Click on arrow on button Run -> button Save will appear) and then you will be able to reconfigure it.

  2. Configure pipelines variables to use your custom values
   - The path to the github project with the assets and tests: